MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/index.md

 ms.custom: distribute
 ---

-### Distribute apps directly to stores from Mobile Center
+## Distribute apps directly to stores from Mobile Center

 You can now publish
 1. An upgrade to an existing app into the Google Play store.
 2. A new app and upgrade of an existing app into the Intune cloud Company Portal.

 This is an early version of the store distribution.
-If you have interest in any specific capabilities , please contact us.
+If you have interest in any specific capabilities, please contact us.